A guide to Zendesk automation to add product metadata from custom fields

 Method 2: Using webhooks and triggers

 But what if you need to pull data that isn't on the webpage, like copying a customer's "Account Type" from their user profile onto a new ticket?
-This is a super common request, and as you can see on forums like Stack Overflow, it’s not as straightforward as you’d hope.
+This is a common request, and Zendesk provides several advanced paths to achieve this.

 -

 Webhooks: You can create a trigger that sends a request to an external service.
-This service (which you might have to build and host) would then use the Zendesk API to find the user's info and update the ticket with the right metadata.
+This allows for a high degree of customization as you can use the Zendesk API to find and update user info with precision.

 -

-Zendesk Integration Services (ZIS): This is Zendesk's more advanced, serverless platform for building custom integrations.
-It's very powerful, but it also requires serious technical know-how to use properly.
+Zendesk Integration Services (ZIS): This is Zendesk's advanced, serverless platform for building custom integrations.
+It's incredibly powerful and is the gold standard for building deep, integrated workflows within the Zendesk ecosystem.

 -